 The COPA Flight 10 directors submitted personal biographies and photos in the spirit of building relationships within our aviation community.
 We hope that our sharing may inspire more members to add their profiles to our blog.

-Rick Smith – COPA Flight 10 Captain
+Harold Fast – COPA Flight 10 Captain

 Connie Peterson – COPA Flight 10 Co-navigator